This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - You may need blood or urine tests before your surgery.
 You may also need x-rays, a CT scan, endoscopy, or an endoscopic ultrasound.
 A biopsy may also be done to get tissue samples of your tumor.
 The samples are sent to a lab for tests to check for cancer.
-Talk to your caregiver about these or other tests you may need.
+Talk to your healthcare provider about these or other tests you may need.
 Write down the date, time, and location for each test.

 The day of your surgery: